-The Utah State Board of Education shall develop strategies to provide support for an LEA that fails to meet the growth goal related to the state literacy target or the growth goal related to the state mathematics target, and one of the local goals.
+The Utah State Board of Education shall develop strategies to provide support for an LEA that fails to meet either the state growth goals (literacy and math) and at least one of the local goals.
 USBE will provide increasing levels of support (System of Support) to an LEA that fails to meet this combination of goals for two consecutive years.
 Those LEAs in the System of Support are required to participate in intervention to improve either early literacy outcomes, early math outcomes, or both.
-Please see the table below for specifics during this transition year.
+Please see the table 1 below for specifics during this transition year.